jetendo/jetendo-css-framework/readme.txt

 	The framework has multiple grid systems using percent based calculations for width/padding/margin.
 We think this makes it easier to do uneven column widths without writing having to write any new CSS or mobile code.
 This feature was inspired by cascade framework.

-	The generated CSS varies in size depending on how it is configured, and it currently is around 90kb.
+	The generated CSS varies in size depending on how it is configured, and it vary between 90kb and 200kb.
 We feel this is an acceptable size since the minified bootstrap css file is 200kb.
 We also avoided the use of commas to compress our CSS on purpose, to minimize the amount of classes shown when you inspect a single element in the browser with the developer tools.
 We don't like how cluttered bootstrap is in comparison.

 	Overview of Features: